roffe/k8s-sslmate/README.md

 dep ensure k8s.io/client-go@^2.0.0

 ## Local testing
-When started ina  local docker the K8S clientcmd package is used and will need a config file containing certs / token
+When started in a local docker the K8S clientcmd package is used and will need a config file containing certs / token to talk to a K8S cluster
 ```
 docker run --rm -it --name k8s-sslmate -e SSLMATE_API_KEY="YourSSLmateAPIkey" -v /path/to/.kube:/opt/.kube roffe/k8s-sslmate
 ```